angelinewang/realm_dj/README.md

 AND python manage.py runserver must be running on port 8080 --> Both need to be running
 --> And then use API on port 8080 (port python manage.py runserver is on)

+Dockerfile REPLACES cloudbuild.yaml
+These are both configuration files

+Examples of Configuration Files
+1. Dockerfile
+2. yaml
+3. json

+Any changes to the Dockerfile will result in a new IMAGE being created

+### Changed Continuous Deployment
+To be now from production branch rather than main